-Prairie Pin Pouch Clothespin Bag Basics
+Prairie Pin Pouch Handmade Clothespin Bag Basics

-These pouches are made of durable duck cloth to help them stand up to years of wear, and measure 13 by 11 inches, so they have plenty of room for clothespins.
+These clothespin bags are made of durable duck cloth to help them stand up to years of wear.
+They measure 13 by 11 inches, so they have plenty of room for clothespins.
 If you compare my old bag side by side with the Prairie Pin Pouch (old bag is on the right), you can see how much larger the new bag is.

 The Prairie Pin Pouch is also hard wired to stay open for easy pin access.
 If you look at where the hanger connects to the bag, you'll see the Prairie Pin Pouch has closed wire loops, as opposed to the original pin bag which has the hooks stuck through grommets.